Eugene P. Trani: President of Virginia Commonwealth University

-In his first address to the university community in 1990, among the university-wide goals Dr. Trani set forth for VCU during his presidency, two were particularly distinctive.
+In his first address to the university community in 1990, among the university-wide goals Trani set forth for VCU during his presidency, two were particularly distinctive.
 One was at home: an urban university, with no walls or fences, VCU reached out to all of its surrounding communities, bringing together the assets of the university, on behalf of community interests.
 The other was abroad: sixteen international partnerships—in Europe, China, Brazil, Mexico and Qatar—were established and flourished.

-Dr. Trani also spearheaded a $1.2 billion investment in the institution's infrastructure.
-More than $100 million was invested in construction on Broad Street—Richmond's main thoroughfare—which has attracted over $100 million of private investments to the area.
-Highlights of the new capital projects built during Dr. Trani's time as president include new buildings for the Schools of Medicine, Nursing, and Dentistry, three medical research buildings, two ambulatory care facilities, and a critical care hospital on the Medical Center campus, as well as new buildings for the Schools of Engineering, Business, Arts and Life Sciences, a number of new student dormitories and apartment buildings, an on-campus athletic arena, a new student commons building and state of the art student recreational facilities on the Monroe Park campus.

-After his retirement as President, along with teaching in VCU's Honors College and continuing his research and writing, Dr. Trani created an independent, nonprofit think tank, Richmond's Future.
+After his retirement as President, along with teaching in VCU's Honors College and continuing his research and writing, Trani created an independent, nonprofit think tank, Richmond's Future.
 From 2010–2016, Richmond's Future conducted fourteen research studies on topics of importance to the future of the City of Richmond and the Region.
 The culminating Final Report was published in the Richmond Times-Dispatch on February 21, 2016, and a final meeting of community, business and government leaders convened on April 7, 2016.